ad-astra-via/cloudflare-docs/content/zaraz/advanced/load-zaraz-manually.md

   </body>
 </html>
 ```
+Make sure to configure your first third-party tool with Zaraz to enable the service.

 Note that if your site is not proxied by Cloudflare, you should refer to the section about [Using Zaraz on domains not proxied by Cloudflare](/zaraz/advanced/domains-not-proxied/).